DAndresSanchez/MLpills_Hashnode/clbwiabpf000008jxas4ya50f.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1671554805353/r-ad0924h.png align="center")

 Once done, you will have all the Data Science/ML environment tools that will be covered in this blog.
-In future tutorials, we will make use of these tools to build different ML solutions to real life problems.
+In future tutorials, we will make use of these tools to build different ML solutions to real-life problems.